Initial measurement of reactor antineutrino oscillation at SNO+: Scintillator calibration

 \section{Scintillator calibration}

 The scintillator characteristics during the partial-fill phase were based on ex-situ measurements~\cite{{SNO:2020fhu}} and further tuned using the sequential decays of $^{214}$Bi ($\beta$; 3.3-MeV Q-value) and $^{214}$Po ($\alpha$; 7.8-MeV Q-value and 164~$\mu s$ half-life).
-This coincidence background was present in large quantities while filling the detector, due to $^{222}$Rn entering the detector through the AV neck and liquid circulation systems, and was reduced at later stages of data-taking.
+This coincidence background was present in large quantities while filling the detector, due to $^{222}$Rn entering the detector through the AV neck and liquid circulation systems, and reduced at later stages of data-taking as the $^{222}$Rn decayed with a halflife of 3.8~days.
 The full dataset was analyzed within the fiducial volume defined as 85~cm above the equator (10~cm above the water level) and within a 5.7-m radius (30~cm from the AV).
-With the simple set of coincidence criteria summarized in Table~\ref{tab:cuts}, pure samples of $\beta$'s and $\alpha$'s are selected with an estimated contamination of $O(10^{-3}\%)$.
+With the simple set of coincidence criteria summarized in Table~\ref{tab:cuts}, pure samples of $\beta$'s and $\alpha$'s are selected with an estimated contamination of the order of $10^{-3}\%$.
 The scintillation signal of $\alpha$'s is quenched by an order of magnitude relative to $\beta$'s, resulting in fewer hit PMTs for the same kinetic energy.